ZONING & ORDINANCES

 Residential, Agricultural, Commercial, and Light Industrial Zoning and Building Permits are required before construction begins.
 Penalties apply for failure to secure Building and Demolition Permits.
 A Zoning Permit is required for all businesses.

 Additional information may be obtained during Building Department office hours on Thursday evenings by contacting the officials listed below.

-- The Zoning Administrator is available by appointment and on Thursdays from 5 to 7 p.m. at Mason Township Hall.
+- The Zoning Administrator is available by appointment Thursdays 10 a.m. to 4 p.m..

 - Zoning Building Permit Information (2 page PDF)

 - Mason Township Zoning Ordinance (150 page PDF)

 - Mason Township Golf Cart Ordinance (2 page PDF)

 Report an ordinance violation or make a complaint.
 Click here for the form.
 Please return the form via US mail or E-mail.
 (Directions on the form).

 Master Plan 2021